Robert Clive (1789–1854)

+Hon.
 Robert Henry Clive (15 January 1789 – 20 January 1854) was a British Conservative Party politician.

 Early life

 Clive was born in the parish of St George's, Hanover Square, London, a younger son of Edward Clive, 1st Earl of Powis.
 His mother was Lady Henrietta, daughter of Henry Herbert, 1st Earl of Powis.
 Edward Herbert (ne Clive), 2nd Earl of Powis, was his elder brother.

 His paternal grandfather was Robert Clive, 1st Baron Clive ("Clive of India"), the first British Governor of the Bengal Presidency who is credited for laying the foundation of the British East India Company rule in Bengal.

 He was educated at Eton College and was at St John's College, Cambridge from 1807 to 1809, when he graduated M.A.
 He was awarded an honorary LL.D. in 1835.

 Career

 Clive sat as one of the two Members of Parliament for Ludlow from 1818 to 1832, alongside his brother, then known as Viscount Clive, and layer for Shropshire South from 1832 to 1854.

 An agricultural landowner in Shropshire, Worcestershire, and Wales, he was an advocate of the abolition of the Corn Laws during Sir Robert Peel's administration.
 He was appointed to the commission investigating the Rebecca Riots in south Wales in October 1843.
 His home was Oakly Park at Bromfield, a house redesigned by his friend, Charles Robert Cockerell.

 He was also a Deputy Lieutenant and Justice of the Peace for the county of Shropshire and a Justice of the Peace for Worcestershire.

 In 1809, Clive was commissioned as a Captain into the South Shropshire Militia.
 He continued to serve after it became the South Shropshire Yeomanry Cavalry, commanding a troop at Bishop's Castle from 1817 to 1828.
 He was Colonel commanding the Worcestershire Yeomanry from 1833 until his death.

 A keen antiquary, Clive was author of Documents Concerned with the History of Ludlow and the Lords Marchers (1841), and president of the Cambrian Archaeological Association in 1852.

 Clive was deputy-chairman of two early railway companies in Shropshire, the Shrewsbury and Birmingham and the Shrewsbury and Hereford Railway.
 At a directors' meeting of the latter, on 30 December 1853, he was taken seriously ill and never recovered, dying a few weeks later.